poojitha-rachuri/moengage-documentation-mcp-server/README.md

 ## 📝 Important Notes

-**MCP servers are designed for local IDE integration, not web hosting.** The HTTP server is provided for Replit compatibility but the primary use case is running the MCP server locally with your IDE.
+**MCP servers are designed for local IDE integration, not web hosting.** The HTTP server is provided for Replit compatibility but the primary use case is running the MCP server locally.

 ## 🛠️ Development